YushanH/yushanh.github.io/_pages/about.md

 - a robust meshing algorithm for generating volumetric hexahedron meshes from self-intersecting surfaces
 - position-based nonlinear Gauss-Seidel approach for quasistatic simulation as training data
 - fast ML levelset for cloth simulations.

-\[Updated 4/30/2024\] Two of my papers are just accepted to SIGGRAPH 2024.
-I'll give an in-person presentation on my work in Denver, CO on July 31st.

-\[Updated 5/31/2024\] I successfully defended my thesis.

-\[Updated 11/12/2024\] Our Chaos Flesh system has a major update in the UE 5.5 release.
-See my **[tutorial](https://dev.epicgames.com/community/learning/tutorials/W4mV/unreal-engine-chaos-flesh-emil-muscle-tutorial-5-5)** to get started.

 ---